 Indicates that the Notebook PC is accessing one or more storage device(s) such as the hard disk.
 The light flashes proportional to the access time.

-(1) Wireless LAN Indicator
+() Wireless LAN Indicator (on selected models)

-This is only applicable on models with internal wireless LAN.
+This indicator is only applicable on models with internal wireless LAN.
 When the internal wireless LAN is enabled, this indicator will light.
 (Windows software settings are necessary to use the wireless LAN.)